Student Code of Conduct

 Except as required to explain the basis of new information, an appeal shall be limited to review of the written notes from the initial hearing and supporting documents for one or more of the following purposes:

-- To determine whether the disciplinary action(s) imposed were appropriate for the violation of the Student Code which the accused student was found to have committed.
-(When review of the disciplinary action(s) is requested by the accused student, the result may not be more severe disciplinary action(s) for the accused student.)
+- To determine whether the disciplinary action(s) decided were appropriate for the violation of the Student Code which the respondent was found to have committed.

 - To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the student appealing at the time of the original hearing.